Abdullah-B/CarND-Traffic-Sign-Classifier-Project/write.md

 ---

+To explain more about how i got here, i was kinda lucky, i first thought of doing ssome trial and error, which proved to take a very longer time than i expected to process ( since i ran this on my GPU), i then took to the forums and started reading what others where saying about the matter , and i also did some searches on the side, i thaen discovered a couple of people whom these settings worked for and thus tried it on my own code.
+The exercises that we did in the class did help steer my questions and helped me find the right information in a much easier manner than trial and error ( as i found out is not a good way to go about this)

 ## Previous Attempts:
 Here are a couple different settings I used during testing before deciding on this final set.
 There were a lot more attempts with varying preprocessing techniques, augmentation, and the architecture.
 They produced results lower than .9 for the test accuracy and a low validation accuracy hovering around .93